40. Chişinău, Moldova. Part 1

 Here is a typical Soviet era fountain - they did love their fountains!

-On the walking tour there were several journalists in Moldova to cover the election campsign.
+On the walking tour there were several European journalists who were visiying Moldova to cover the election campaign.
 We also came across these tv reporters from Euronews doing the same thing in front of the Parliament building.

 While I was there a BBC undercover report confirmed a widespread disinformation and propaganda campaign, funded and controlled from within Russia.